 Mediation is an effective way to resolve disputes without going to court.
 Involving an independent third party called the mediator helps both sides of an issue come to an agreement.
+Julie I. Guindon is an experienced mediator in Ottawa who can provide you with mediation services to facilitate stress-free dispute resolution.
 Mediation is a flexible process that can be used to settle a wide range of disputes, such as:

 Mediation vs. Arbitration

 Mediation and arbitration aim for the same goal, which is resolving disputes between parties, but both legal processes are very different in terms of the procedures.

 Mediation is a voluntary process that both parties must agree to.
 The goal is to arrive at an outcome that both parties are happy to accept.
 In mediation, the process is a negotiation rather than a hearing, with both parties reaching a mutual resolution with the assistance of the neutral facilitator.
 Mediators do not render awards, find fault or make determinations during this process.
 Instead, mediators help communicate, assess, obtain relevant information, and develop opinions.
 The main focus of mediation is on the parties, helping them work towards a mutually beneficial solution.
 They can include out-of-court negotiations.